Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/about-mlapi.md

 title: Getting Started with Netcode for GameObjects (Netcode)
 ---

-Netcode for Gameobjects (Netcode) is a mid-level networking library built for the Unity game engine to abstract networking.
-This allows developers to focus on the game rather than low level protocols and networking frameworks.
-All this is provided for free under the permissive MIT Licence by Unity and  Netcode collaborators.
-Netcode is open source with no attached costs or limitations, giving you the opportunity to develop features alongside Unity.
+Netcode is a mid-level networking library built for the Unity game engine to abstract networking.
+This allows you, the developer to focus on your game rather than low-level protocols and networking frameworks.

 <div class="table-columns-plain" >